William Taylor & Son: 668 Euclid

 The second life of the building was commenced in 2009, when the K & D Group of Willoughby began offering apartments at the building, which was now called Six Six Eight Euclid Avenue.
 For this project, the old store was completely gutted and refaced, redecorated, and refinished to offer all the modern amenities that one expects in modern downtown urban dwelling.
 These renovations included granite countertops, stainless steel appliances, and custom floor treatments.
-This trend of rehabbing old buildings in Cleveland has gentrified and modernized buildings that were for so many years moth balled and left to rot.
+This trend of rehabbing old buildings in Cleveland has gentrified and modernized buildings that were for so many years mothballed and left to rot.
 The interest in urban living and urban environs can be exemplified by projects like the 668, The 9 Cleveland, the Huntington Bank Building, 1717 East Ninth Building, the Statler Arms Apartments and the whole East 4th transformation of once abandoned properties.

 iHeartMedia announced an agreement on March 21, 2021, to relocate the studios for their Cleveland radio stations to Six Six Eight, signing a 10-year lease with K & D Group.
 The new facilities would be among the first in the entire chain to operate solely from cloud storage technology, along with studios for podcast production and a street-level "marquee studio".
 All nine stations completed their relocation to Six Six Eight in July 2022.